crisluengo/doxpp/doc/commands.md

 ### `\addtogroup <name>`

-Sets `id` as the active group.
+Sets `<name>` as the active group.
 If the group is not defined, a new group will be created with no name and no documentation.
-Use `\defgroup` to name and document the group.
+Use `\group` to name and document the group.
 Must be matched by a `endgroup`.

+`\addtogroup` can also be used at the end of a `\group` documentation block.
+In this case it must not have a `<name>` parameter.

 See `grouping.md` for more information on grouping.